sohale/neopiler/docs/steps-taken.md

 6. Part of: they are "part of" clang and gcc, respectively.
 7. "different implementations might be optimized for different compilers" or "systems"
 8. "compatibility with your compiler"
+   * "Ensure that your compiler and standard library versions are compatible and correctly set up."
+9. compiler architecture: "each optimized for their respective compiler's architecture and performance characteristics."
+10. Modularity: "Clang reimplemented the standard library (libc++) to optimize for LLVM's backend and to provide a modular, lightweight, and performance-oriented library."
+   * modular
+   * lightweight
+   * performance-oriented library
+11. motivated by the desire to create a library that leverages LLVM's strengths
+   * including its optimizer and code generation capabilities.

+Compatibility:
+* Compatibility with libstdc++ is *maintained* to ensure that Clang can be used in environments where libstdc++ is prevalent or required.

-##### Binary-ness & link-ed-ness
+##### Binary-ness & link-ed-ness distinction
 C++ standard library includes both header-only components and components that require linking.
-Only the template and inline are as source (to verify).
-Otherwise, shuipped as binary.
+Only the template and inline are as source.
+Otherwise, shipped as binary.

+In other words,
+* header-only components (templates, inline functions)
+* components that require linking (compiled binary code, like the standard library's implementation of IO operations)

 ##### apt-get artifacts
 Artifacts: